 Descriptions of the Four Seasons

 Descriptions vary with locations but some transcend all boundaries.
 Spring is described as the season when seeds start to germinate and grow.
 During this time, the weather is warm and humid.
 This is the time most animals are born.
 Ice melts and high amounts of rainfall that can cause floods are experienced.
 During summer, temperatures reach their peak for the year.
 This is when heat waves and droughts occur.
-This causes health problems and deaths among humans, animals and plants.
-Rivers dry up and forest fires scotch the land.
+This causes health problems and deaths among humans, animals, and plants.
+Rivers dry up and forest fires scorch the land.
 Some areas especially in coastal regions may experience increased rainfall.

 In autumn temperatures cool down and dormant growth is seen in plants.
-Animals start migrating in search for warmer climates.
+Animals start migrating in search of warmer climates.
 They also prepare for the coming season by storing food.
 Among humans, there are many cultural events held to celebrate bountiful harvests.
 Winter is the cold and chilly season.
 A few areas experience ice and snow while others receive cold rain.
 Animals hibernate in search of Kink warmth.
 Winter celebrations are based on appreciating the return of light.